 Also, be warned that Martin does go deep inside the dark side – how advanced tech will impact the economy by replacing humans with automation.
 And yes, it could get ugly, but until these days are upon us – I plan to ride the robotics and AI wave as far as it will take me…

 First, get a copy of Martin’s book (Rise of the Robots), and read it.
 Then, do your research on which companies are hiring and what skills they are hiring for (Martin lists many start-up companies in his book), and then get to work learning and applying for your next job.

-If you enjoyed this review, I recommend you read TensorFlow Tools for Beginners (Deep Learning Framework Basics) to discover how Google is leading the race in machine learning software.
+If you enjoyed this review, I recommend this guide on The Best TensorFlow Books for Beginners (Deep Learning Framework Basics) to discover how Google is leading the race in machine learning software.